 Shopping and Food in Gustavia

-Since the St. Barts ferry terminal is in Gustavia, there are some nice shops and places to grab food and drinks close by.
+There are some upscale shops and places to grab food and drinks close by the St. Barts ferry terminal in Gustavia.
 Before looking at the shops, we stopped in at Le Select, which is known for its burgers and as a great place for casual drinks.
 Some people even think Jimmy Buffet’s song “Cheeseburger in Paradise” is written about this place.

 Then after a lovely day of exploring a beautiful island, it was time to head back to St. Martin.
 I was a little hesitant to get back on the ferry, but luckily the ride back was smooth.
-I can understand why celebrities like to come to St. Barts, it really is beautiful and sophisticated.
+I can understand why celebrities like to come to St. Barts, it is beautiful and sophisticated.